-Sue and Katy’s role as the Secondary leads is to guide you through every step of your PGCE.
+Sue, Katy and Emma’s role as the Secondary leads is to guide you through every step of your PGCE.
 They will be there from your interview day, at our TIE Hub sessions, make visits during your placements and will be celebrating alongside you at your QTS graduation.
 They will be there to answer your questions, ensure you feel supported and find the best placement schools for you.
-During your placement time, Sue and Katy will come and observe your teaching and provide feedback to help you become the best teacher you can be!
+During your placement time, Sue, Katy and Emma will come and observe your teaching and provide feedback to help you become the best teacher you can be!
 They will also lead your TIE Hub time as you receive CPD and training from guest lectures alongside other TIE trainees.

 Trinity is a rapidly expanding Institute of Education, and amongst the largest in the region.
 Our list of partner schools is constantly evolving.
 Key priorities for us are to ensure that our trainees successfully qualify, are equipped and motivated to be outstanding teachers and that they secure a teaching post.
 Our support for trainees goes beyond what you might expect and we’re proud that, on average, 98% of our trainees secure employment ahead of course completion.
 This is exciting and rewarding evidence of the quality of TIE’s training and support!

 Our secondary programme is designed to ensure that you accumulate the skills, knowledge, insight and experience you need for a successful career in secondary education.
 We offer a variety of secondary-based programmes in a variety of subjects, including some salaried places for shortage subjects (currently maths, physics and chemistry).